Consultant Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for consultant roles in Hawaii?

 The H-1B is the most common visa category for consultants in Hawaii, as the role typically qualifies as a specialty occupation requiring a bachelor's degree or higher in a specific field such as management, engineering, or information technology.
 Australian citizens may also pursue the E-3 visa for consulting positions.
-TN status covers certain consulting roles for Canadian and Mexican nationals under USMCA.
+TN visa status covers certain consulting roles for Canadian and Mexican nationals under USMCA.

 Which cities in Hawaii have the most consultant sponsorship jobs?